Alignak-monitoring-contrib/alignak-demo/README.rst

 In the *North* realm, we find some passive hosts checked thanks to NSCA.

-In the *South* realm, we find two hosts.
+In the *South* realm, we find other hosts.

 'scripts' directory